1961 Fleer And Other Vintage Basketball Cards

 Back Cut - Off-centered Back #59 Bob Pettit IA

-My biggest pet peeve for this set and ONLY found in portrait shot cards (#1 - #44).
-Photo Sync issues happen when the portrait photograph and background are misaligned.
-Specifically, the portrait photo of the player should be perfect in sync with its background color.
-A card that has a photo sync problem has a white gap on one side of the player (and a darker outline on the opposite side).
-You should also check the team logo to make sure it is properly synced.
+Registration issues are most commonly found in the portrait shot cards (#1 - #44).
+With the In Action cards, the only area where imagery and coloring may not align is the upper rectangle with the team name and logo.
+You can see a registration issue when the portrait photograph and background do not match up perfectly.
+Often, in such cases, a white gap on one side of the player (and a darker outline on the opposite side) will be visible.
+You should also check the team logo to make sure it is properly aligned.
 See Celtics photo below.
-Significantly, PSA seemingly ignores this defect when grading, as the below, recently-graded PSA 9 Walter Dukes card indicates.
+Unlike the 1957 Topps, the registration issues here are more focused on alignment (rather than clear coloring).
+Significantly, PSA may overlook this defect when grading, as the below, recently-graded PSA 9 Walter Dukes card indicates.

 Photo Sync - #11 Walter Dukes